Performance Tests (burette)

 # Use a specific profile

-burette run --test boot_time --profile minimal -o report.json
+burette run --test boot-time --profile minimal -o report.json

 # Custom iteration count and guest RAM

-burette run --test boot_time --iterations 20 --mem-mb 1024
+burette run --test boot-time --iterations 20 --mem-mb 1024

 Memory overhead